The-Geek-Tech-Workshop/bambu-cli/README.md

 ## Features

-- Connect to Bambu Lab printers over local network
+- Connect to Bambu Lab printers over local network or Bambu Cloud
-- Upload print files to printer
+- Upload print files to local printer
 - Trigger print and track progress
 - Pause, resume and cancel print in progress

+## Disclaimer

+This tool is in a development state and is likely to have missing features, bugs and changes.
+Use freely within the terms of the license, but at your own risk

 ## Installation